SLV.Global Volunteer Support Supervisor

 • Quality Control: Ensuring homestays, workshops and projects are being run to the highest possible standard.

-• Attending and supervising SLV.Global organised activities such as Jungle Weekend, Farewell Parties and socials.
+• Attending and supervising SLV.Global organised activities such as Jungle Break, Farewell Parties and socials.

 Training and Development: